ItsReflexes/Work-Portfolio/README.md

 In the "Mid Course Project Folder", I have analyzed information from an e-commerce database to show a growth story of business sales, web traffic, and trend-based performance data.

+In "Product Analysis" , I used MySQL to analyze and evaluate product-level sales, conversion rates, cross-selling patterns, and used refund rates to showcase product quality.

 Here are two examples of two web applications that I have created with the programming language, Python.
 First, in the website folder, you'll see code that is linked in developing a live website with an English Thesaurus.
 The link to the website is http://marcuspitter.herokuapp.com/